Yakupisildar/zip-code-search/README.md

 ## Features
 - Handles 42.000+ locations
 - use optimized search algorithm (binary search)
-- read inputs from two diffirent input files, combine the informations and outputs the result (input files are excel files)
+- read inputs from two diffirent input files, combine the informations and outputs the result (input files are .csv files)

 ## How to Run
 1. **Clone the Repository:**